biocore/emp/methods/methods_release2.md

 ##### PNNL GC-MS pipeline

-The data were processed and annotated by Sneha Couvillion (sneha.couvillion@pnnl.gov) from the [Metz lab at PNNL](https://omics.pnl.gov/staff-page/Metz/Tom).
+The data were processed and annotated by Sneha Couvillion (sneha.couvillion@pnnl.gov) from the [Thomas Metz laboratory, Pacific Northwest National Laboratory](https://omics.pnl.gov/staff-page/Metz/Tom).

 ###### Data Processing
 The GC-MS data files (.netCDF format) were processed using MetaboliteDetector ([Hiller et al., Anal.
 Chem.
 2009](https://pubs.acs.org/doi/10.1021/ac802689c)) in order to detect, align and measure the metabolites intensities accross samples.
 For a detail description of the processing, see this [document pages 4-8](document/Metabolite Detector_GC-MS_PNNL_tutorial.pdf)